Thelma & Louise: Plot

-Two friends, Thelma Dickinson and Louise Sawyer, set out for a weekend vacation at a fishing cabin.
-Thelma, a housewife, is married to disrespectful and controlling Darryl, while sharp-tongued Louise works as a waitress.
-When Louise arrives to pick her up, Thelma admits that she was too timid to ask Darryl if she could go, so she left him a note instead.
-She packed Darryl's gun in her purse and showed it to Louise, who admonished her for bringing it.
+Friends Thelma Dickinson and Louise Sawyer set out for a weekend vacation at a fishing cabin.
+Thelma, a housewife, is married to disrespectful and controlling carpet salesman Darryl, while sharp-tongued Louise works as a waitress.
+When Louise arrives to pick her up, Thelma confesses she was too timid to ask Darryl if she could go.
+So, she left him a note instead, as he has already left for work.
+Thelma has packed Darryl's gun in her purse and shows it to Louise, who admonishes her for bringing it.

 The pair stops at a roadhouse bar.
 The waitress brings them drinks paid for by Harlan, a regular at the bar.
-Thelma is happy to have the attention of a man other than Darryl and dances with him, despite Louise's disapproval.
+Thelma is happy to have the attention of a man other than Darryl so dances with him, despite Louise's disapproval.
 When Thelma says she feels sick, Harlan takes her outside to the parking lot and tries to rape her.
 Louise intervenes with Darryl's gun and threatens to shoot him.

-As Thelma and Louise walk away, Harlan yells that he should have continued the rape, causing Louise to fatally shoot him in a fit of rage.
+As Thelma and Louise walk away, Harlan yells that he should have continued the rape, which causes Louise to fatally shoot him in a fit of rage.
 The two women immediately drive off.
-Thelma wants to go to the police, but Louise fears that no one will believe a claim of attempted rape, as Thelma was seen drinking and dancing with Harlan.
-She tells Thelma she's going to flee to Mexico.
+Thelma wants to go to the police, but Louise fears that no one will believe a claim of attempted rape, as Thelma was seen drinking and dancing with Harlan and they would be facing a murder charge.
+She tells Thelma she is going to flee to Mexico.

 At a gas station, Thelma calls Darryl, who demands that she come home immediately.
-She tells him off and lets Louise know she's coming to Mexico.
+She tells him off and lets Louise know she is coming to Mexico.
 J.D., a handsome and charming young drifter, approaches the women asking for a lift out west, and a reluctant Louise allows it when Thelma takes a liking to him.
-Louise contacts her non-committal musician boyfriend Jimmy, asking him to wire her life savings to her, but refuses to give a reason.
-He surprises her by delivering the money in person.
-He becomes angry in the hotel room when Louise doesn't answer his questions, and she goes to leave.
-He then apologizes and gives her a diamond ring, prompting her to question his timing.
+Louise contacts her non-committal musician boyfriend Jimmy, asking him to wire her life savings to her, without saying why.

+Jimmy surprises Louise by delivering the money in person.
+He becomes angry in the hotel room when she does not answer his questions, and she goes to leave.
+Jimmy then apologizes and gives Louise a diamond ring, prompting her to question his timing.
 They spend the night together.